totowithtoto/ESG-Risk-and-Investment-Volatility-in-the-Hong-Kong-Market/README.md

   <img src="Figure%202/Sector_Average_ESG_Score.png" alt="Sector Average ESG Score" width="400"/>
 </div>

-### 2. New regulation sees improved ESG performance in Hong Kong.
+### Observation 2.
+New regulation sees improved ESG performance in Hong Kong.

 A downward trend in ESG risk scores from 2020 to 2023 suggests improved ESG management in response to regulatory changes.
+This decline suggests that companies are increasingly adopting sustainable practices and effectively addressing ESG challenges.
+The social score remains the largest component of the overall risk score, highlighting that firms may struggle with managing social risks or face persistent challenges in this area.

 <div align="center">
   <img src="Figure%203/Trends in ESG Risk Scores from 2020 to 2023 in HK.png" alt="Trends ESG Risk Score" width="400"/>
 </div>

+A snapshot of the most recent share prices reveals that most sectors exhibit similar levels of volatility.

 <div align="center">
   <img src="Figure%204/HK_Daily_Return_Volatility_2023.png" alt="Trends ESG Risk Score" width="400"/>
 </div>

 We observe that while higher ESG risk scores correlate with increased volatility in some sectors, others, like Consumer Defensive, exhibit a negative correlation, indicating a complex relationship.

+### Observation 3: ESG risk score is a significant predictor of share price volatility of the Consumer Defensive, Communication Services and Utilities sectors.

 <table style="margin: auto; border: none;">
   <tr>